Summary: We will outline the most effective methods for removing a Miramed Revenue Group collection account from your credit report.

 The credit bureau has 30 days to investigate and reply to you.
 If they can’t dispute what you said, they must remove it from the credit bureau.

-If all else fails, negotiate a settlement.
+If all else fails, negotiate to pay for debt.
 You’ll want to do this anyway since removing the debt from your credit report doesn’t mean you don’t owe it.

 This time around, though, you’ll negotiate a settlement and ask for a pay for delete.
 This means if you satisfy the account as agreed with MiraMed, they must delete it from your credit report.